DJMare/express_Sequelize/README.md

 VS CODE
 (16) Create a new folder in your "models" folder called rel.
 Create a file in your rel folder called associations.js and define the relationships between the "film" and "actor" models in this file.:

+(17) In the models/index.js file call the function from the models/rel/associations.js file.:

+(18) At the bottom of the models/index.js file add the call to associations function.:

-(17) Open config/config.json file and change settings to connect to the database.:
+(19) Open config/config.json file and change settings to connect to the database.:

 COMMAND PROMPT